kalidindis/katana-tutorial-swift/Chapter3/README.md

 The core of the action is **(2)**.
 The `updateState` method is invoked by Katana to create the new store's state.
 There are two important things you need to remember when you implement this method:

 * You should **always** return a new copy of the store's state.
 If you use structs to implement the state (and you really should) this works out of the box
 * The method **must be a pure function**.
 A [pure function](https://en.wikipedia.org/wiki/Pure_function) is a function that always evaluates the same result value given the same argument values.
 It also doesn't contains side effects.
-As a rule of thumb, don't put disk interactions, API calls or anything related to external sources of information beside the action and the store in the method implementation.
-This may seem a big limitation but it is actually very important for many reasons.
-For instance, having pure `updateState` methods means that you can easily test this part of the logic because they are 100% predictable.
-Katana provides another way to add your side effects (e.g., API call), we will discuss it in the [fifth chapter](../Chapter5/README.md)
+As a rule of thumb, don't put disk interactions, API calls or anything related to external sources of information in the method implementation.
+This may seem a big limitation, but it is actually very important for many reasons.
+For instance, having pure `updateState` methods means that you can easily test this part of the logic since pure functions are 100% predictable.
+Katana provides a way to add your side effects (e.g., API call), we will discuss it in the [fifth chapter](../Chapter5/README.md)

 We now have the action, but we need to trigger it somewhere.